 Advancements in technology have made many areas of our lives more accessible and easier - even with the process of creating the perfect gallery wall!
 Be sure to use technology to your advantage to help bring your vision to life.

 Here are a few resources to get you started:

 - The ‘Measure’ app on newer iPhones is handy for taking accurate measurements.
 As a bonus, it also has a built-in leveler that is more accurate than analog levelers (with the green bubbles).
 ArtPlacer is an app that can allow users to portray works of art at a real scale, in a home, or any space.
 Consider downloading it and giving it a try!

 If Walls Could Talk (They Can, Sort of)

 The saying, ‘If these old walls could talk’ is somewhat misleading.
-Walls can, in fact, talk—well sort of.
+Walls can talk—well sort of.
 A gallery wall tells a story: weddings, birthdays, numerous family vacations, graduations, and more.
 Each photo is a glimpse into the lives of the people who reside there and the many adventures only time and good company can provide.
 Every photo hung is a treasured reminder of how far you’ve come and the legacy you leave behind.

 Art To Frames Has You Covered for Family Photo Walls